WordPress Login URL and Admin Dashboard Guide

 Changing the default login URL reduces the risk of unauthorized login attempts.

-Plugins like WPS Hide Login allow you to set a custom login URL, which makes it harder for hackers to find your WordPress admin page.
+Plugins like WPS Hide Login let you set a custom login URL, making it harder for hackers to find your WordPress admin page.
+If you change the path, share ‘how to login WordPress admin’ details with the team so editors don’t get locked out.

 Customizing the WordPress login page